GenesisFan64/NikonaMD/README.md

 ## NOTES

-* All the user code goes to `/game`, DO NOT MODIFY `/nikona` as it will get updated with the latest changes and fixes
+* All the game code goes to `/game`, DO NOT MODIFY `/nikona` as it will get updated with the latest changes and fixes
 * To keep compatibilty to all systems the CODE and DATA are separated: game code is stored as "screen modes" (ex.
 Title, Level...) and the DATA is stored as "banks" and loaded manually on each screen, depending of the system.
 (Picking a ROM location or loading data from Disc)

 ## CURRENT ISSUES

-* No documentation as I keep changing things.
+* No documentation...
 * (SCD) Stamps support is unstable/unfinished
 * (32X) 2D-mode might break on hardware if placing too many Super-Sprites